 Williams Tooling & Manufacturing, Inc. offers progressive and hand transfer tooling to stamping plants globally.
 We’ve built tooling for plants in the United States, Mexico, and Honduras.
 Most of our domestic business has been with plants in the Midwest region of the United States, but we have also produced products for companies in Kentucky, Tennessee, and North Carolina.
 In addition to new tooling production Williams Tooling & Manufacturing, Inc. provides sharpening and repair services for a number of local companies but offers the same services to any company in need of it.

-Tool and die services
+Tool and die services in West Michigan and beyond

 The main services we provide are the design and production of custom stamping tools.
 Our customers receive tooling that is able to produce parts at company specified rates for the length of high volume production and beyond.
 By utilizing CAD technology, our customers are able to order any replacement part at any time and receive suggestions to fix or prevent parts of the die from wearing or becoming damaged during operation.
 Customers benefit from this by experiencing reduced downtime in production as a result of tooling failure.
 In addition, our customers have the ability to order spare parts that allow them to switch parts before they become dull and create problems in the future.
 This practice eliminates downtime for preventative maintenance in plants that rotate tooling as parts are ordered.